Otus-DevOps-2019-11/Aritain_infra/README.md

 # Aritain_infra
 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### packer-base HW description

+During this homework a few new files were created.

+Ubuntu.json is a packer template for GCP image creation.
+This files uses a few .sh scripts in "scripts" directory for automatic dependancies installation.

+Also the template uses the side file variables.json (.json.example in this case) to allow tweaking the image options without modifying the template itself.

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### cloud_testapp HW description

 testapp_IP = 35.190.205.2